fanai-inc/redux-request-middleware/README.md

 # Redux - Request Middleware

-Simple Redux middleware that allows your api calls to be configured.
+Simple Redux middleware that allows your dispatched actions to be piped through.

 ## Overview